Is Gluten Always the Culprit? Studies Show That It’s Not

 What we now know is that there is much more to the foods than gluten.

-Although there are people who may have absolute issues with gluten, we are seeing that many people who don’t tolerate wheat or gluten containing grains, the problem is not the Gluten.
+Although there are people who may have absolute issues with gluten, we are seeing that in many people who don’t tolerate wheat or gluten containing grains, the problem is not the gluten.

-The interesting thing here is that if the problem is the carbohydrate that ferments due to bacteria in the gut, research suggests that these foods can eventually be added without symptoms when treated systematically and with a program of reintroduction that is suggested in the studies .
+The interesting thing here is that the problem is the carbohydrate that ferments due to bacteria in the gut.
+Research suggests that these foods can eventually be added without symptoms when treated systematically and with a program of reintroduction that is suggested in the studies.

 So, gluten is not always the culprit.
 That being said, one may notice great improvements initially when you eliminate gluten.
 This is because, often you are also avoiding a lot of processed foods that most gluten containing products have in common.
 Gluten is not required for health-nor the foods such as pasta, breads etc.

-But, if you cant figure what is causing your perpetual gut issues and if you keep removing foods endlessly in a quest to feel better, seek help.
+But, if you can’t figure out what is causing your perpetual gut issues and if you keep removing foods endlessly in a quest to feel better, seek help.

-There has now been so much more updates to IBS treatments now than what we had 5 yrs ago.
-If you have been told to follow restrictive diets as only saviour, you need to get in touch.
+There have now been so many more updates to IBS treatments now than what we had 5 yrs ago.
+If you have been told to follow restrictive diets as only savior, you need to get in touch.
 It is amazing to see people who lived an extremely restricted life to be able to be less afraid of food and enjoy life more.

 Do get in touch, this can get better!
-If you need help, please call your local gastro doctor in Singapore.
+If you need help, please call your local doctor for functional medicine in Singapore.

 Be reminded this post is not for people diagnosed with celiac disease.
 Celiac and non-celiac gluten sensitivity have to be carefully diagnosed by a skilled practitioner and will be discussed in a separate post.